How to Grow Strawberries

 All wild strawberry varieties are everbearing, which means they will produce up to 3 main crops per year.
-In general, the berries are much smaller than the common, hybrid garden varieties, but they are very aromatic and packed with flavour!
-The alpine variety will produce berries that are approx twice the size of the common (woodland) wild strawberry.
+In general, the berries are much smaller than the standard, hybrid garden varieties, but they are very aromatic and packed with flavour!
+The alpine type will produce berries that are approx twice the size of the common (woodland) wild strawberry.

-Growing wild strawberries from seed can be an easy to moderately difficult task.
-The plants once established are hardy, drought resistant, and require very little maintenance.
-When growing strawberries from seed it’s best to use a wild variety.
+Growing wild strawberries from seed can be easy to a moderately difficult task.
+The plants, once established, are hardy, drought-resistant, and require very little maintenance.
+When growing strawberries from seed, it’s best to use a wild variety.
 Common hybrid garden varieties do not produce true seed.
-The best time to start strawberries is in the spring, when the temperature is still cool.
+The best time to start strawberries is in the spring when the temperature is still cool outside.

-Strawberry seeds require some form of cold treatment before they will germinate.
+Only wild strawberry seeds produce true seeds.
+The larger garden varieties are hybrid plants and do not produce true seeds, and therefore runners or cuttings are used to propagate the plant.
+All strawberry seeds require some form of cold treatment before they will germinate.
 One way to do this is to sow the seeds outdoors in late fall, or 4-8 weeks before the last frost in spring.
-Another option to increase the germination rate is to cold stratify the seeds.
+Another option to increase the germination rate is to cold-stratify the seeds.